JuliaArbTypes/ArbFloats.jl/README.md

 >   results as accurately as possible at a precision that does not misrepresent
 >   the information content of the underlying interval valuation.

-#### version 0.0.6 (for Julia v0.5+).
+#### version 0.6.1 (for Julia v0.5+).

 If you find something to be an issue for you, submit it as an [issue](https://github.com/JuliaArbTypes/ArbFloats.jl/issues).
 If you write something that improves this for others, submit it as a [pull request](https://github.com/JuliaArbTypes/ArbFloats.jl/pulls).

-Anyone interested in contributing some time is encouraged to contact the author (firstname.lastname at-the-gmail).
+Anyone interested in contributing some time is encouraged

-_We use some of Nemo's libraries.
-Nemo is very large, and this package needs perhaps 1/8th of it to function properly._
+to contact the author (firstname.lastname at-the-gmail).

 #### Install